Geometric vertex decomposition and liaison for toric ideals of graphs: Introduction

 As a corollary to this theorem, we show that the toric ideal of any \emph{gap-free} graph which contains a $4$-cycle is glicci.
 For the definition of gap-free graph and this result, see the end of Section \ref{sec:someGlicci}.

-{\bf Outline of the paper. }In the next section we formally introduce geometrically vertex decomposable ideals, along with the required background and notation about Gr\"obner bases.
+{\bf Outline of the paper.} In the next section we formally introduce geometrically vertex decomposable ideals, along with the required background and notation about Gr\"obner bases.
 We also explain how geometrically vertex decomposable ideals behave with respect to tensor products.
 In Section 3 we provide the needed background on toric ideals of graphs, and we explain how a particular graph operation preserves the geometric vertex decomposability property.
 In Section 4, we focus on the glicci property for toric ideals of graphs that can be deduced from the results of Section 3 together with general results from the liaison theory literature.
 In Section 5 we prove that toric ideals of bipartite graphs are geometrically vertex decomposable.
 In Section 6 we propose a conjecture on toric ideals with a square-free initial ideal, describe a framework to prove this conjecture, and illustrate this framework by proving that toric ideals of graphs which have quadratic universal Gr\"obner bases are geometrically vertex decomposable.
-In Section 7, we provide an example of a toric ideal which is geometrically vertex decomposable, but which has no square-free initial ideal for any monomial order.

 {\bf Remark on the field $\mathbb{K}$. }Many of the arguments in this paper are valid over any infinite field.
 Indeed, the liaison-theoretic setup in Sections 2 and 4 requires an infinite field but is characteristic-free.
 Similarly, toric ideals of graphs can be defined combinatorially, and since the coefficients of their generators are $\pm 1$, defining such ideals in positive characteristic does not pose any issues.
 Nevertheless, we assume that $\mathbb{K}$ throughout this paper is algebraically closed of characteristic zero since some of the references that we use make this assumption (e.g. \cite[Proposition 13.15]{Sturm}, which is needed in the proof of Theorem \ref{sqfree=>cm}).